 Will Medical Marijuana Make You “High”?

 A common question asked by patients suffering from back pain and who are interested in medical marijuana is if it will make them “high”.
 If you’re wondering “will medical marijuana make me high”, the answer is: it depends.
 First, let’s clarify what being high means.

-High is a slang term used to describe being under the influence of marijuana.
+“High” is a slang term used to describe being under the influence of marijuana.
 A high occurs when THC, the primary psychoactive component of medical marijuana, is inhaled, digested, or absorbed through the skin.
 The specific effects can take a few seconds or up to a few hours, depending on the delivery method.
 Once the THC is in your body, it activates certain areas of your brain, leaving you with a euphoric-like feeling.
-Some patients describe it as a pleasant and calming experience, that gently fades away over the course of a few hours.
+Some patients describe it as a pleasant and calming experience that gently fades away over the course of a few hours.
+Others experience negative feelings like paranoia while high.
 When you’re under the influence, it may increase your hunger and thirst.
-And it often enhances or influences your 5 senses including vision and taste in some way.
-The intensity of your experience depends on how much cannabis you have consumed, which is why it’s important to start off slow.
+And it often enhances or influences your 5 senses, including vision and taste in some way.
+The intensity of your experience depends on how much cannabis you have consumed and how much THC is in it, which is why it’s important to start off slow.

 Now that you understand how medical marijuana works and what to expect, let’s return to the original question: will medical marijuana make you high?